sunpnwt12/lal-auto-essay-scoring2/reflections.md

     - but this is probably better than using spreadsheet or some table
         - because it is easy to add extra detail because of its flexibity

+- scheduling
+    - spent so much time on NN train, did not have to explore and create features
+        - having healthy and focused mind should help

 - unhealthy
     - pushing too hard on sleep schedule
     - not so much exercise